-• We will support the roll out of superfast broadband to support access to global markets and provide opportunity for home based enterprise.
-This can also

-• We will support and encourage sustainable tourism businesses that use local produce and short supply chains to strengthen local identity
+- We will support the roll out of superfast broadband to support access to global markets and provide opportunity for home based enterprise.
+This can also potentially reduce the need for work based travel - We will support and encourage sustainable tourism businesses that use local produce and short supply chains to strengthen local identity

 • We will support our schools to provide a rounded and balanced curriculum which includes an increasing focus on skill development and independent learning.

 Global citizenship and knowledge of global issues is an essential component of the curriculum